esphome/esphome-docs/components/display/index.rst

 engine.
 Fundamentally, there are these types of displays:

 - Text based displays like :doc:`7-Segment displays <max7219>` or
-  :doc:`some LCD displays <lcd_display>`.
+  :doc:`LCD displays <lcd_display>`.
-- Displays like the :doc:`nextion` that have their own processors for rendering.
+- Graphical serial displays like :doc:`nextion` that have their own processors for rendering.
-- Binary graphical displays which can toggle ON/OFF any pixel, like :doc:`E-Paper <waveshare_epaper>`,
+- Graphical binary displays which can toggle ON/OFF any pixel, like :doc:`E-Paper <waveshare_epaper>`,
   :doc:`OLED <ssd1306>` or :doc:`TFT <ili9xxx>` displays.

-For graphical displays, there are two options:
+For graphical binary displays, there are two options:

 - ESPHome's :ref:`own powerful rendering engine <display-engine>`
 - :ref:`LVGL <lvgl-main>` - Light and Versatile Graphics Library